kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 ### §323.12   General requirements for objections and answers.

-\(a\) Each objection and answer filed under this part shall, unless otherwise specified, conform to the procedural rules of general applicability in subpart A of part 302 of this chapter.
+\(a\) Each objection and answer filed under this part shall, unless otherwise specified, conform to the procedural rules of general applicability in subpart A of [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md|part 302 of this chapter]].

 \(b\) Each objection shall be titled “Objection to Termination, Suspension, or Reduction of Air Service,” and shall identify the notice to which it responds.
 Each answer shall be titled “Answer to Objection to Termination, Suspension, or Reduction of Air Service,” and shall identify the objection to which it responds.